-My eyes flew opened at this, shocked as I stared at him for a few long seconds, waiting for the punch line.
+My eyes flew open at this.
+I was shocked as I stared at him for a few long seconds, waiting for the punch line.
 It didn't come.

-His previously intimidating expression was alit with amusement now.
+His previously intimidating expression shone with amusement now.
 "You're human.
 You don't need me to die."

 I covered my face, so frustrated that I couldn't even scream.
-My hands were wet, and it was a while before I realized I was crying.
+My hands were wet, and it was a while before I realised I was crying.

 Cold fingers pried at my hands, and to my immense shock, I felt him pull me into his arms.

 "What the fuck?"
 I managed again between my sobs, but more out of confusion than anything.

 "Believe it or not, I don't actually murder people," he said, with a whimsical little smile.

 "What the fuck…"

-He put his finger against my lip, looking slightly offended, "That's very vulgar."
+He put his finger against my lips, looking offended, "That's very vulgar."

 I was too stupefied to answer.
 'What the fuck' seemed again to be the most appropriate response, but I couldn't muster the energy to pull myself out of the shock.

 "You must be the first one who hasn't bothered trying to run.
 No survival instincts at all," he clicked his tongue disapprovingly, "I would have let you."